Agent Infrastructure

 Define an agent

-Agents declare their model, tools, permissions, and execution limits.
-Data, not code.
+Agents declare model, tools, permissions, and execution limits as data.
+No bespoke orchestration code required.

 Step 2